MrPowers/neapowers/content/investing/landscape.md

 This post summarizes the current investing landscape and will be continuously updated at different snapshots in time.

-The focus is on broad asset class valutaions and how investors should rebalance given market conditions.
+The focus is on broad asset class valuations and how investors should rebalance given market conditions.

 Humans are semi-rational economic actors and history is replete with examples of assets that are overpriced / underpriced relative to economic fundamentals.
 There are entire books that recount the most memorable financial manias and crashes over the last few hundred years.

 Humans have not become more rational economic actors over the years.
 The same psychological factors that caused financial manias and panics in the past still persist today.

-It's arguable that the tighter feedback loops, instantenous information flows, and frictionless app trading platforms are empowering investors to act even less rationally.
+It's arguable that the tighter feedback loops, instantaneous information flows, and frictionless app trading platforms are empowering investors to act even less rationally.
 The meme-stock and cryptocurrency investing manias of 2021 are clearly based on "hot investment tips", not rational economic analysis.

 Some investors are good at getting into hot trades and jumping ship before the crash.
 Most don't have the ability to identify the top and are left holding the bag.

 Other investors gravitate to value investing, the opposite of the meme-stock game.
-These investors overallocate to the investments with poor returns that nobody else is talking about.
+These investors over allocate to the investments with poor returns that nobody else is talking about.

 Value investors are especially motivated to avoid financial bubbles, which, like overpriced assets, can be spotted in realtime and avoided.